peto-3210/ShiftRegisterPISO/README.md

 - To obtain data from specific input, use *GetInputData()* method.

-Library further provides methods for setting delays between reading or adjusting width of single pulse.
+Library further provides methods for setting delays between reading or adjusting frequency of clock signal.
 The real time intervals may depend on computational complexity of the main thread.

 To improve input reliability, *SetGlitchPrevention()* method can be used.
 Using this option, input data are updated only if the input has been constant for certain number of reading.